What is it?

 These schools all feature experienced instructors who will be able to assist you with getting up to speed on track in a safe manner.
 You will also be able to sit your practical examination at one of these schools, something which is necessary to obtain your racing licence.

 The range of options available to anyone looking to participate in circuit racing is incredibly diverse.
-Firstly, there is the type of car you are looking to race, including single seaters, saloon cars, GTs and prototypes.
+Firstly, there is the type of car you are looking to race, including single seaters, saloon cars and GTs.
 Then there is the format of racing you are wanting to compete in such as sprint or endurance races.
+You might also want to decide if you want to race modern cars or historics, as there are specific championships which cater for each.

 Once you have an idea of what type of circuit racing you may want to get involved in, you will then need to identify a particular championship to enter.
 Many racing clubs will feature the various championship which they organise on their websites.
 From here, you will be able to shortlist some of your favourites which catch your eye.